Linear Tape-Open: Generations

+The LTO Consortium publishes a roadmap of future generations, which states that LTO-14 will have a capacity of "up to" 576 TB.

+Key Specifications

 Compatibility

-In contrast to other tape technologies, an Ultrium cartridge is rigidly defined by a particular generation of LTO technology and cannot be used in any other way (with the exception of LTO-M8, see below).
-While Ultrium drives are also defined by a particular generation, they are required to have some level of compatibility with older generations of cartridges.
+In contrast to other tape technologies, an Ultrium cartridge is rigidly defined by a particular generation of LTO technology and cannot be used in any other way (with the exception of LTO-7 Type M, see below).
+Ultrium drives prior to LTO-10 have some level of compatibility with older generations of cartridges.

 The rules for compatibility between generations of drives and cartridges are as follows: